 - Diagnostic data.
 Connected car platforms gather, translate, and enhance all data related to vehicle health, allowing for predictive maintenance, smart fueling, and other capabilities.

 - Behavioral data.
-Car sensors and cameras pass information about speeding, braking, or even sleeping behind the wheel, and the data platform uses this information to empower various services and third-party apps that require an understanding of driver behavior in order to function (fleet management apps, usage-based insurance apps, emergency calling, notifications, driving assistance, etc.).
+Car sensors and cameras pass information about speeding, braking, or even sleeping behind the wheel, and the data platform uses this information to empower various services and third-party apps that require an understanding of driver behavior in order to function (fleet management software development, usage-based insurance apps, emergency calling, notifications, driving assistance, etc.).

 - Contextual data.
 Vehicle IoT devices capture a lot of non-critical data that gets stored in a compressed format in the cloud.
 It can be used to provide better services to users, plan supply chain and marketing strategies, offer greater personalization, and do much more.
 Vehicle data monetization is a serious benefit that connected car platforms can provide.